sanger-pathogens/paminfo-open-lab-event/README.md

 ## Important

-The only relevant files to complete this exerise are:
+The files you will need to edit are:

-- `src/routes/constant_store.svelte`
 - `src/routes/ExerciseOne.svelte`
 - `src/routes/ExerciseTwo.svelte`
 - `src/routes/ExerciseThree.svelte`

-There is no need to explore the rest of the contents/all the exercises can be completed by editing `src/routes/+page.svelte` (which will be rendered on http://localhost:3000)
+There is no need to explore the rest of the repository contents.

+Follow the instructions you see on: http://localhost:3000

 ## Exercises